Allen & Gledhill

-Allen & Gledhill LLP is a Singapore law firm with a regional network of associate firms and offices.
-It is the largest law firm in Singapore, and is a regional market leader in many practices, particularly banking, finance, capital markets, corporate law, M&A law, and other transactional and advisory matters.
+Allen & Gledhill LLP is a Singaporean law firm with a regional network of associate firms and offices.
+As the largest of Big Four law firms in Singapore, the firm is a regional market leader in many practices, particularly banking and finance, capital markets, corporate law, M&A law, and other transactional and advisory matters.
 The firm provides legal services to local companies and MNCs, financial institutions, and individual clients.

 History

 Allen & Gledhill is one of Singapore's oldest law firms, founded by Rowland Allen and Joseph Gledhill in 1902.
 In 1959, it set up an office in Malaysia, which became independent in 1972.
 The Malaysian firm later merged with the firm Lee Hishammuddin to form Lee Hishammuddin Allen & Gledhill.

 In November 2011, UK international law firm Allen & Overy indicated that it was exploring the possibility of a merger with the firm.
 The merger talks ended in March 2012.

-Allen & Gledhill was reported by Asian Legal Business in 2021 to be the largest law firm in Singapore by headcount and the 44th largest domestic law firm in Asia.
+Allen & Gledhill was reported by Asian Legal Business in 2024 to be the largest law firm in Singapore by headcount.